SharePoint/sp-dev-docs/docs/spfx/debug-in-vscode.md

 * Local workbench configuration
 * Hosted workbench configuration

-## Debug SharePoint Framework solution using local workbench
+## Debug solution using local workbench

 When building SharePoint Framework solutions, you can use the local workbench to verify that your web part is working correctly.
 Using the local workbench is convenient for testing all scenarios that do not require communicating with SharePoint as well as for offline development.